-66.7% of the insured's average daily earnings is paid from the day after the disability began until full recovery or certification of permanent disability.
+66.7% of the insured's average daily earnings in the three months before the disability began is paid from the day after the disability began until full recovery or certification of permanent disability.

 The maximum monthly earnings used to calculate benefits are 70,000 ouguiyas.